Why Leaders Trust Numbers They Can Explain

 By contrast, metrics that require explanation before discussion tend to slow leadership down.
 Conversations become cautious.
 Energy shifts toward defending methodology.
 Confidence erodes as caveats accumulate.

+This is not because the metric is flawed.
 It is because it places too much cognitive load on the discussion.

 Over time, leaders begin to disengage.
 The metric may still be reported, but it stops influencing behaviour.
 It becomes informational rather than directional.